-I got to meet Jason, the every lovable mastermind behind Pili Hunters Pili Nuts, at PaleoFX last year.
+I got to meet Jason, the ever lovable mastermind behind Pili Hunters Pili Nuts, at PaleoFX last year.
 I was already a big fan and loved eating pili nuts, and after meeting Jason in person, it was a done deal!
 Pili Nut Lover for Life!!
 Nicest guy ever!!!
 If you’ve never tasted them…you, my friends, are missing out!
 One of my older daughters tasted them for the first time last week and she said “um, it’s like I’m eating crunchy butter” ~~ they are such a buttery nut, and yet somehow seem to just melt in your mouth.

 Pili (peel-y) nuts are a tree nut wild harvested from the rainforests of the Philippines.
 They are a sprouted nut and are beloved for not only their unique taste, but also for their high fat, low carb content…more so than any other nut!